Learn How to Study Chemistry in 10 Easy Steps

 Instead of learning every element by heart, concentrate on comprehending the patterns and clusters in the periodic table.
 To help you recall the sequence of items in particular groupings, use mnemonic techniques.

-Organic chemistry involves understanding complex reaction mechanisms and the movement of electrons.
-Many students struggle because they try to memorize reactions instead of understanding the underlying principles.
+Organic chemistry includes the movement of electrons and challenging reaction models.
+Several students face difficulty because they try to learn reactions rather than of comprehending the fundamental principles.